 You can watch a quick video on how to measure your kitchen doors below – alternatively, read on!

-So you have your new kitchen doors and are eager to fit them.
-The first thing to do is remove the first of your existing kitchen doors, by unscrewing the hinge from the door leaving the hinge fitted to the kitchen unit for now.
+Once you have your new kitchen doors and are ready to fit them, the first thing to do is to remove the first of your existing doors by unscrewing the hinge from the leaf, leaving it fitted to the kitchen unit for now.

-When you have removed the door off the kitchen cabinet, remove the door handle and lay the old kitchen door on the worktop next to your new replacement kitchen door.
-Then measure from the top of the kitchen door to the centre of the top hinge hole, whatever this measures, mark the new door with a pencil at this measurement with a small but clearly visible line.
-Next, you should do the same for the bottom hole but still measure from the top of the door.
+When you have removed the door from the kitchen cabinet, take off the door handle and lay the old kitchen door on the worktop next to your new replacement kitchen door.
+Next, you should measure from the top of the kitchen door to the centre of the top hinge hole.
+Once you have an accurate measurement, mark the new door with a pencil at the equivalent point with a small but clearly visible line.
+Next, you should do the same for the bottom hole (still ensuring that you measure from the top of the door).

-Now measure from the edge of the old kitchen door to the centre of the hinge hole and do the same mark with a pencil where the centre of the hinge hole is on the new kitchen door with a small line.
-This should give you two crosses of where to drill the hinge holes on your new kitchen door.
-(Always measure from the hinge side of the door to the hinge hole.)
+The next step is to measure from the hinge side edge of the old kitchen door to the centre of the hinge hole and, in the same way, create another mark with your pencil where the centre of the hinge hole will be on the new kitchen door.
+You should now see two crosses you have made, which will indicate where to drill the hinge holes on your new kitchen door.

-When you have drilled both hinge holes out, place the hinges into the holes on the new kitchen door, using a set square to ensure the hinge is square to the top or bottom of the door, depending on which is closer.
-When you are satisfied that the hinge is square to the door, create a small pilot hole in the centre of the screw holes on the hinges with a 2mm drill bit for the screws to secure the hinges to the door.
+When you have successfully drilled both hinge holes, you should place the hinges into them.
+We highly recommend using a set square to ensure that the hinge is perfectly square to either the top or bottom of the door, depending on which is closer.
+When you are satisfied that the hinge is square to the door, create a small pilot hole in the centre of the screw holes on the hinges with a 2mm drill bit in order to firmly secure the hinges to the door.

-I would drill this hole also around 10 mm deep.
-When you have the two screw holes drilled, screw in 2x 3.5x16mm screws one into each hole.
-Now refit the hinges back to the kitchen cabinet.
-Thus installing the new kitchen door to old kitchen unit.
+We recommend drilling this hole around 10 mm deep too.
+When you have the two screw holes drilled, you should screw in two 3.5x16mm screws – one into each hole.
+Now you can refit the hinges back to the kitchen cabinet.
+Congratulations – you’ve fitted your first new kitchen door to your unit and started your kitchen makeover!

 4. Fitting Drawer Fronts

-Once you have all your new kitchen doors fitted, we will now move onto how to replace your kitchen drawer fronts.
+Once you have all your new kitchen doors fitted, you can now move to replace any new kitchen drawer fronts you have ordered.

-The theory is the same as it is with the doors – we always work from the top down, (I.E on multi-drawer units always start with the top drawer and work downward)
+The basic approach is the same as it is with the doors – we always work from the top down.
+For example, on multi-drawer units, you should always start with the top drawer and work downward.

-Remove the top drawer frontage, once off remove the drawer handle and now lay the old drawer front on the kitchen Worktop next to the new one, the same as you did with the doors.
-Now measure from the top of the old drawer front down to the screw holes on the back, these should be the same distance from the left and the right-hand side of the drawer front.
+Remove the top drawer frontage.
+Once you have done so, remove its handle.
+Next, you should lay the old drawer front on the kitchen worktop next to your new one, just like you did with the unit doors.
+Now you need to measure from the top of the old drawer front down to the screw holes on the back.
+These should be the same distance on both the left and the right-hand side of the drawer front.
 Transfer these measurements onto the new replacement drawer frontage and mark with a pencil.

-Now measure from the side of the old drawer frontage to the screw holes and transfer these measurements to the new drawer front.
-Mark the finishing point of the measurement with a pencil to form a cross where to drill the same as you did with your kitchen unit door fronts.
+Next, measure from the side of the old drawer frontage to the nearest screw holes and transfer these measurements to the new drawer front.
+Mark the finishing point of the measurement with a pencil to form a cross, the same as you did with your kitchen unit door fronts.
 This will show you where to drill.
-Again, the measurements should be the same measurements on the left-hand side and the right-hand side but do check before marking.
+Again, the measurements should be the same on the left-hand side and the right-hand side – but do check carefully each time before marking.

-Now on the crosses drill a small pilot hole with a 2mm drill bit for the screws to secure the drawer frontage to the drawer box.
-I would drill this hole also around 10 mm deep – the same as you have done on the previous units.
-When you have the two screw holes drilled.
-Screw in 2x 3.5x16mm screws one into each hole.
-Now push the drawer back into the kitchen unit.
+Now, on the crosses you have created, drill a small pilot hole for the screws with a 2mm drill bit to secure the drawer frontage to the drawer box.
+We recommend drilling this hole to around 10 mm deep – the same as you have done on the previous units.
+When you have both of the screw holes drilled, screw in two 3.5x16mm screws – one into each hole.
+Now you can slide the drawer back into the kitchen unit.

-Now repeat this process for the next drawer, until you have done all the kitchen drawers.
+Now you can repeat this process for the next drawer until you have fitten all of your new kitchen drawers.

 6. Fitting the handles

-A new handle fitted to your new replacement kitchen doors will finish off the transformation of your old kitchen to a new looking kitchen making it feel fresh and completely different to before.
-Sometimes when you refit the old handles on the new fresh kitchen doors it can make the handles look old, tired and scruffy and you feel like it is not a new kitchen and a complete change from before.
+A set of new handles fitted to your new replacement kitchen doors or drawers will finish off the transformation of your old kitchen to create a space that feels brand new, fresh and completely different to before.
+Sometimes when you refit old handles on the new fresh kitchen doors it can make them look old, tired and scruffy against the beautiful new surface, making you feel as though the space is not completely new.

-To fit the handles, place low tack masking tape on the door front where you wish to fit the handle and do the same on the drawer fronts.
-Offer the door handle up to the new kitchen door and decide on the location of where you would like the handle to be positioned.
-When in the position you desire, drawer a pencil line against the handle down either side of the handle on the masking tape (try not to draw on the door itself).
+To fit the handles, place low tack masking tape on the door front where you wish the handle to sit.
+You should also do the same on the drawer fronts.
+Try the handle carefully against the new surface and decide on your preferred position for it.
+When you find the position you desire, draw a pencil line down either side of the handle on the masking tape (try not to draw on the door itself).

-Now measure the distance between the two lines you have just drawn and make a third pencil line in the centre of these two lines.
-Measure from the edge of the door to this new line and write down this distance as this is the measurement that all your screw handle holes will need to be drilled at, every door handle wants to be the same distance from the edge of the door.
+Now you can measure the distance between the two lines you have just drawn and make a third pencil line exactly in the centre of them.
+Next, measure from the edge of the door to this new line and write down this distance.
+This represents the point at which all of your screw handle holes will need to be drilled.
+Every door handle should be the same distance from the edge of the door.

-The next step is to prepare a set square to this measurement and draw a pencil line on every door at this distance from the edge of the door making sure you stay on the masking tape and the line is longer than the handle.
-I.E from below the desired bottom of the handle to above where it finishes vertically.
+The next step is to prepare a set square to this measurement and draw a pencil line on every door at this distance from the edge of the door.
+Always make sure that you stay on the masking tape and the line is longer than the handle.
+For example, you should draw from below the desired bottom of the handle vertically up to above where it finishes.

-Now place the door handle on its side against this new line you have just drawn at the height where you wish it to be fitted, make sure you can see the screw holes in the handle and the new line at the same time.
+You should now place the door handle on its side against the line you have just drawn at the height where you wish it to be fitted.
+Be careful to ensure that you can see the screw holes in the handle and the new line at the same time.

-Ensure it is at the height that you wish it to be at when it is fitted.
-Now mark where the bottom screw hole is on the handle on the pencil line so it forms a cross.
-Now take the handle in your hand and measure from the TOP of the bottom screw hole to the TOP of the top screw hole.
-This is the same as measuring from the centre of the screw hole to the centre of the other screw hole but much easier to achieve with superb accuracy.
-Once you have this measurement, go back to the door and from the first cross you have made for your bottom screw hole, measure this distance up and mark a second cross where the top screw hole will be.
+Next, take the handle in your hand and measure from the TOP of the bottom screw hole to the TOP of the top screw hole.
+This is the same as measuring from the centre of one screw hole to the centre of the other, but much easier to achieve with superb accuracy.
+Once you have this measurement, go back to the door and, from the first cross you have made for your bottom screw hole, measure this distance up and mark a second cross where the top screw hole will be.

-Place the handle back against the door on its side so you can check that the screw hole handles line up with your two crosses on the door.
-If they do and this looks correct, position your set square to the distance of the top screw hole cross from the top of the base unit door, it will be the same measurement to the bottom screw hole from the bottom of the wall cabinet door.
-Now transfer this measurement to all the other doors using your set square (bottom handle hole on wall units and top handle hole on base units).
+Place the handle back against the door on its side.
+This will help you to check that each of the holes line up with the two crosses you have made on the door.
+If you feel that this looks correct, you should position your set square to the distance of the top screw hole cross from the top of the base unit door.
+This should form the same measurement to the bottom screw hole from the bottom of the wall cabinet door.

-If they do line up with the holes in the handles, proceed to drill from the front of the kitchen door with a 2 mm pilot bit until you come out of the back of the door.
+If you’re confident that they line up exactly as you want, you can proceed to drill from the front of the kitchen door with a 2 mm pilot bit until you come out of the back.
 Always try to keep the drill square to the door when drilling.

-When you have drilled right through the door, use a 5mm drill bit and drill halfway through the door from the front on both the 2mm holes, now on the back of the door drill halfway through the door from the back until you meet the first half.
-This will stop you from splitting any of the timber or high gloss from the face of your new kitchen door.
+When you have drilled right through the door, you should use a 5mm drill bit and drill halfway through the door from the front on both the 2mm holes.
+Next, on the back of the door, drill halfway through the door from the back until you meet the first half.
+This technique will stop you from splitting any of the timber or high gloss on the face of your new kitchen door.

-Now remove the masking tape from the front of your new kitchen door.
-Place your handle screws through the door from the back and start twisting the screws into your new handle by hand.
-When you have both of the screws started into the handle tighten them up with a hand-held screwdriver.
+The next step is to remove the masking tape from the front of your new kitchen door.
+Place your handle screws through the door from the back and carefully start twisting the screws into your new handle by hand.
+When you have started inserting both of the screws into the handle, you can tighten them up with a hand-held screwdriver.
 For safety reasons and to prevent damage, you should never use a power-assisted cordless drill.
-Repeat this to process to all of you new replacement kitchen doors and handles.
+Repeat this process with all of your new replacement kitchen doors and handles.

-You are nearly done now, only the drawer fronts left to fit the handles too.
+You are nearly done now – only the handles of the drawer fronts left!

 7. Fitting Drawer Handles

-I would recommend you fit the drawer handles the same distance down from the top edge of the drawer fronts as what you fitted the kitchen door handles from the edge of the door.
+We always recommend that you fit the drawer handles the same distance down from the top edge of the drawer fronts as you fitted the kitchen door handles from the edge of the door.
 However, whether you do this or not is down to personal preference.

-Use your set square and set to the distance of the screw handle holes on one of the kitchen doors.
-Now using you set square, draw a long line on the masking tape on the face of your drawer frontages.
+Use your set square and position it to the distance of the screw handle holes on one of the kitchen doors.
+Now, draw a long line on masking tape on the face of your drawer frontages.

-If so now repeat this process for all the drawers in the kitchen until you have marked up all the drawer fronts.
+If this has gone well, you can repeat this process for all the drawers in the kitchen until you have marked up all of their facings.

-When they are all marked up drill them in the same manner as you drilled the kitchen doors remembering to check each handle against the crosses before drilling.
-If they do line up with the holes in the handles proceed to drill from the front of the kitchen drawer with a 2 mm pilot bit until you come out of the back of the drawer frontage.
+When all of your drawers are marked up, drill them in the same manner as you drilled the kitchen doors.
+It’s important to remember to check each handle against the crosses you have drawn before drilling.
+If they do line up with the holes in the handles, you can proceed to drill from the front of the kitchen drawer with a 2 mm pilot bit until you come out of the back of the drawer frontage.
 Always try to keep the drill square to the drawer when drilling.

-When you have drilled right through the drawer front, use a 5mm drill bit and drill half way through the drawer frontage from the front on both the 2mm holes.
-Now you should repeat this step from the back of the drawer front drill halfway through until you meet the first half.
+When you have drilled right through the drawer front, you should use a 5mm drill bit and drill half way through the drawer frontage from the front on both the 2mm holes.
+Now you should repeat this step from the back of the drawer front, drilling halfway through until you meet the first half.
 Again, we ask you to do this in order to prevent the cracking of any of the timber or high gloss from the face of your new kitchen drawer frontage.

-After you have drilled all the handle holes in the drawer fronts, remove the masking tape from the face.
-Place your handle screws through drawer front from the rear and start twisting the screws into your new handle.
-When you have both of the screws started into the handle tighten them up with a hand-held screwdriver, not an electric drill.
-Repeat this to process on all of your replacement kitchen drawer fronts.
+After you have drilled all the handle holes into the drawer fronts, remove the masking tape from the face.
+Place your handle screws through drawer front from the rear and start to twist them in by hand.
+When you have both of the screws inserted partway into the handle, tighten them up with a hand-held screwdriver, not an electric drill.
+Repeat this process on every one of your replacement kitchen drawer fronts.

-By now you should be feeling very happy with yourself, you have transformed the look of your old kitchen cabinets by installing replacement kitchen doors and drawer fronts to the face of the old kitchen units at a very small fraction of the cost.
+By now you should be feeling very happy with yourself!
+You have transformed the look of your old kitchen cabinets by installing replacement kitchen doors and drawer fronts to the face of the old kitchen units – at a very small fraction of the cost of a full renovation!